 SFBI Faculty and Staff

-Our talented faculty and staff are dedicated to providing a comprehensive learning experience that provides rigorous hands-on training while fostering creativity.
+Our talented faculty and staff are dedicated to provide a comprehensive learning experience that provides rigorous hands-on training while fostering creativity.
 We deliberately maintain small class sizes to provide our students with the benefits of collaborative learning as well as individualized instruction.

 President and Founder

 The San Francisco Baking Institute was founded in 1996 by Michel Suas.
 A native of France, Michel started baking when he was 14 years old and trained under several renowned chefs before moving to the United States in 1986.
 Michel Suas is internationally recognized as an industry expert and thought leader, and is a strong advocate of using education to advance the appreciation and craft of artisan baking.
-The Bread Bakers' Guild of Americaawarded Michel their Golden Baguette in recognition of his enormous contributions to the Guild and the artisan baking industry.
+The Bread Bakers' Guild of America awarded Michel their Golden Baguette in recognition of his enormous contribution to the Guild and the artisan baking industry.
 The Bread Project named Michel an honorary life member in recognition of his guidance and support.

 SFBI provides the baking industry with the highest level of education and consulting.
 These services have helped many of the world's best-known bakeries develop operational efficiency and quality production.
 Advanced Bread and Pastry: A Professional Approach, written by Michel Suas, is a comprehensive guide to bread and pastry, designed as a resource for colleges and universities, private culinary schools, professionals, and dedicated enthusiasts